Official Settlement Information Website

 Settlement money will not be distributed now, as the case is still ongoing.

-The Court must now determine whether the settlement is fair, reasonable and in the best interests of Film Settlement Class Members.
+The Court must now determine whether the Matsuo, Shizuki and Rubycon settlements are fair, reasonable and in the best interest of Film Settlement Class Members.

-A motion to approve the settlement is scheduled to be heard at:
+Separate motions to approve the settlements are scheduled to be heard at:

-Depending on the Covid-19 protocols in place at the time, it is anticipated that the settlement approval hearing will proceed by videoconference.
-If you think you are a Film Settlement Class Member and want to participate in the settlement approval hearing, please contact the lawyers working on the Class Actions for instructions and particulars on how to join the hearing.
+If you think you are a Film Settlement Class Member and want to participate in the settlement approval hearing in your jurisdiction, please contact the lawyers working on the Class Actions for instructions and particulars on how to join the hearing.

-If you wish to comment or object to the settlements, you must deliver a written submission to one of the lawyers listed here by March 14th, 2022 at the latest.
+If you wish to comment on or object to the Matsuo, Shizuki and/or Rubycon settlements or the lawyer’s fees, you must deliver a written submission to one of the lawyers listed here by April 21, 2025 at the latest.

 STATUS OF THE CLASS ACTIONS